Auto theft and fraud

 - A vehicle that has been re-registered within six months.

-- Documentation in a name not corresponding to the ID of the seller, or a seller who refuses to provide picture ID.
+- Documentation with a name not corresponding to the ID of the seller, or a seller who refuses to provide picture ID.

 - A seller who is unable to give clear details about the vehicle’s history of ownership that can be verified (i.e. a dealership/salesman/previous owner that you can contact).